N2late/number_guesser/README.md

-# project1_codecademy
+# Number Guesser

+- My first project at the Codecademy's Full-Stack Engineer path.

+### Note:
-The script.js was made by me.
+ - The script.js was made by me.
-The other files were already given by codecademy to solve the project.
+ - The other files were provided by Codecademy to solve the project.